Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Conclusion

 \section{Conclusion}

 We introduced (i) a multiple shooting optimal estimation algorithm tailored for multi-contact inertial estimation and localization and (ii) a novel smooth manifold with local submersion, named exponential eigenvalue, to ensure the full physical consistency of inertial parameters.
 Our exponential eigenvalue manifold was compared against the singularity-free log-Cholesky manifold, demonstrating improved convergence attributed to its reduced degree of nonlinearity.
 However, it presented singularities with symmetrical inertias.
 To address this, we proposed a nullspace approach, which handles these rank deficiencies.
-Additionally, our multiple-shooting rollout demonstrated superior numerical behavior compared to existing methods, resulting in better estimations.
-We demonstrated the effectiveness of our optimal estimation framework in complex scenarios such as humanoid brachiation and backflips.
+Additionally, our multiple shooting rollout demonstrated superior numerical behavior compared to existing methods, resulting in better estimations.
+We demonstrated the effectiveness of our framework in complex scenarios such as humanoid brachiation and backflips, achieving higher accuracy than a conventional least squares approach.
 Practical benefits were further illustrated through experimental trials on the Go1 robot.
-Future work will involve an open-source C++ implementation and MHE development.
+Future work will involve an open-source C++ implementation.